pliniker/mo-gc/doc/Implementation-Notes.md

 ### Advantages

-This combined roots and new-objects map makes for a very simple, parallelizable implementation.
+This combined roots and new-objects map makes for a straightforwardly parallelizable mark and sweep implementation.
 The trie can be sharded into sub-tries and each sub-trie can be processed independently and mutated independently of the others while remaining thread safe without requiring locks or atomic access.

 ### Disadvantages